-For additional Advanced Directive information, you can access oag.ca.gov/consumers/general/care.
+For additional Advanced Directive information, you can access https://azsos.gov/services/ advance-directives

 Sometimes people become unable to make health care decisions for themselves due to accidents or serious illness.
 You have the right to say what you want to happen if you are in this situation.
 This means that, if you want to, you can: